 Rome January: Rome in January is very interesting.
 The xmas holidays end on the 6th of January and the winter sales begin.
 Whether luxury brands or reasonably priced goods, you will find current fashion at greatly reduced prices.
-Temperatures are mild and frost rarely occurs at the end of the month.
+Temperatures are mild and frost rarely occurs towards the end of the month.

 Also in January you have to reserve the entrance time at the Coliseum, at the Vatican Museums and at the Galerie Borghese, otherwise there may be waiting times.